 In an Emergency Call Triple Zero (000)

 Fire injury is not one of the top 5 workplace injuries, because of the nationwide implementation of effective fire safety strategies.
+However, that’s only the result of good planning.
+Without the proper fire protection equipment, death and injury from fire would be much higher.
 A successful fire safety strategy includes fire safety training, emergency procedure education and training, ongoing safe practice drills and fire safety equipment.

-Quality fire safety equipment suppliers such as Redmen are able to supply the full range of fire safety equipment that should be present in every business building or workplace.
+Quality fire protection equipment supplier companies such as Redmen can supply the full range of fire safety equipment that should be present in every business building or workplace.
 Below is a list of Essential Fire Safety Measures (fire safety equipment) required by law in New South Wales that you should be placing in your business if they are not already present.

 Air/Water Extinguishers (Red Label) – Economical and environmentally friendly, Air/Water Fire Extinguishers are highly portable, easy to maintain and they provide protection across all class A (Carbonaceous) fires such as paper, wood, cloth, rubber or plastic fires.
 These extinguishers have no EPA restrictions or Ozone depletion potential.

 Dry Powder Extinguishers (Blue Label) – Available in a range of weight sizes, Dry Chemical Powder Fire Extinguishers are portable and effective on highly flammable fires, including live electrical equipment.
 Dry Powder Extinguishers comply with Australian Standard AS1841.5, are also effective on Class A (Carbonaceous), Class B (Flammable Liquid) and class E (Electrical) fires.
 Dry Chemical Extinguishers contain NO CFCs (chemicals which contribute to global warming) and are rechargeable on site.